 YellowstoneRanger

-Spending the summer as Visual Media Intern for the National Park Service in Yellowstone was truly a gift in so many ways.
+Spending the summer as Visual Media Intern for the National Park Service in Yellowstone was special to me in so many ways.
 I was able to execute a wide range of projects while working at the Albright Visitor Center in Mammoth, WY.
 In a summer of record visitation at national parks across the country, I was ecstatic to learn how to reach the millions of people that stream through Yellowstone entrances each year.

 Yellowstone-Elk-Wayside-Spring